 The first course of action is speaking with your boss or team so that they understand what you’re going through.
 It’s important to emphasize how work flexibility is the best way for you to remain productive.
 There’s no sense in staring at your office computer when your head is spinning and your ear is ringing.
 These are some options to implement:

 - Reduced office hours where you’re required to be at the office.

 - Reasonable adjustments can be made because the Equality Act 2010 covers Meniere’s

 - Stress and work are often synonymous.
 Limiting and coping with stress through yoga, tai chi, meditation, breathing techniques, Mindfulness Based Stress Reduction programs, etc.

 Many doctors advise limiting caffeine, chocolate, alcohol, and salt, as effective in reducing vertigo attacks.
 Adopting a low-salt diet (1,500–2,000 mg per day) can be effective as well.

 Additionally, it’s worth getting an allergy test done to see if you have any hidden food allergies.
-Food allergies are known to cause acute migraines, among other symptoms.
+This is because food allergies cause acute migraines, among other symptoms.

 Is there a silver lining to Meniere’s Disease?

 It seems like an odd question, but there is always an optimist out there looking for a light switch in the dark room.
 One of those optimists is Candice-Renee Palacio Carrillo.
 Here are the three things she’s gained from having Meniere’s disease: